Location Pin Icon

 Semaglutide and obesity: STEP1 clinical trial

-TLDR summary of STEP 1 trial: Patients treated with high dose once weekly semaglutide 2.4mg injections (WeGovy) lost a significant amount of weight over a 68-week period
+TLDR summary of STEP 1 trial: Patients treated with high dose once weekly semaglutide 2.4mg injections lost a significant amount of weight over a 68-week period

 The STEP 1 clinical trial, published in the New England Journal of Medicine in 2021, involved 1961 adult patients with obesity (BMI >30) or overweight (BMI >27 with 1 obesity-related comorbidity).
-The patients were randomised into the treatment arm with once-weekly semaglutide 2.4mg (WeGovy) versus placebo.
-After 68 weeks, the patient group treated with once-weekly semaglutide 2.4mg (WeGovy) experienced significant weight loss of 14.9% body weight reduction versus 2.4% placebo group.
+The patients were randomised into the treatment arm with once-weekly semaglutide 2.4mg versus placebo.
+After 68 weeks, the patient group treated with once-weekly semaglutide 2.4mg experienced significant weight loss of 14.9% body weight reduction versus 2.4% placebo group.
 The average amount of weight loss in the treatment group was 15.3kg, as compared to 2.6kg in the placebo group.
-Most of the patients treated with WeGovy lost a significant amount of weight: 32% of patients lost over 20% body weight, 50.5% of patients lost over 15% body weight loss, 69.1% achieved 10% body weight loss and 86.4% achieved 5% body weight loss.
+Most of the patients treated with semaglutide lost a significant amount of weight: 32% of patients lost over 20% body weight, 50.5% of patients lost over 15% body weight loss, 69.1% achieved 10% body weight loss and 86.4% achieved 5% body weight loss.
 Nausea and diarrhoea were the most common side effects which were transient and improved with time, with less than 5%

 The results of the STEP 1 trial which looked at once weekly semaglutide

-The results of the STEP 1 trial which looked at once-weekly semaglutide (WeGovy) for the treatment of obesity published in the New England Journal of Medicine
+The results of the STEP 1 trial which looked at once-weekly semaglutide for the treatment of obesity published in the New England Journal of Medicine

 STEP 1 study for once weekly high dose semaglutide 2.4mg table 1